Andamio Glossary

 Andamio App

-Open-source Next.js reference application demonstrating full protocol integration via the Andamio API.
+Open-source Next.js reference application demonstrating full protocol integration using the SDK and API.
 Provides interfaces for managing SSoIs, participating in Courses, contributing to Projects, and viewing trust relationships.
-Organizations can build custom applications using the API or SDK.
+Organizations can build custom applications following this implementation pattern.

 Access Token (Andamio Access Token)